Main Content

 - Obtain two additional credits within ninety (90) days of the end date of the certification course.

-Possible options for the additional two credits include:- Attendance at NJCCC Awards Conference and graduation ceremony on October 8 at the Palace in Somerset, NJ.
+Possible options for the additional two credits include:- Attendance at NJCCC Awards Conference and graduation ceremony.

 - Attendance at Clean Communities workshops and meetings or Clean Communities session(s) at the New Jersey League of Municipalities conference.